MinghuiChen43/awesome-deep-phenomena/README.md

   - Cihang Xie, Mingxing Tan, Boqing Gong, Alan Yuille, Quoc V. Le.
   - Digest: Hence we propose smooth adversarial training (SAT), in which we replace ReLU with its smooth approximations to strengthen adversarial training.
 The purpose of smooth activation functions in SAT is to allow it to find harder adversarial examples and compute better gradient updates during adversarial training.
 Compared to standard adversarial training, SAT improves adversarial robustness for "free", i.e., no drop in accuracy and no increase in computational cost.

+- A Causal View on Robustness of Neural Networks. [[paper]](https://arxiv.org/abs/2005.01095)
+  - Cheng Zhang, Kun Zhang, Yingzhen Li.
+  - Digest: We present a causal view on the robustness of neural networks against input manipulations, which applies not only to traditional classification tasks but also to general measurement data.
+Based on this view, we design a deep causal manipulation augmented model (deep CAMA) which explicitly models possible manipulations on certain causes leading to changes in the observed effect.

 - The Notorious Difficulty of Comparing Human and Machine Perception. [[paper]](https://arxiv.org/abs/2004.09406) [[code]](https://github.com/bethgelab/notorious_difficulty_of_comparing_human_and_machine_perception)
   - Christina M. Funke, Judy Borowski, Karolina Stosio, Wieland Brendel, Thomas S. A. Wallis, Matthias Bethge.
   - Digest: We show that, despite their ability to solve closed-contour tasks, our neural networks use different decision-making strategies than humans.
 We further show that there is no fundamental difference between same-different and spatial tasks for common feed-forward neural networks and finally, that neural networks do experience a "recognition gap" on minimal recognizable images.
 All in all, care has to be taken to not impose our human systematic bias when comparing human and machine perception.